The ultimate guide to choosing a Confluence AI assistant

 The eesel AI alternative: Bringing all your knowledge together

-• Total control and a fast setup: You can get going in minutes, set up the AI’s prompts and actions yourself, and even simulate how it will perform on past questions before you launch it.
+• Total control and a fast setup: You can get going in minutes, set up the AI's prompts yourself, and even simulate how it will perform before you launch it.

-• Clear, predictable pricing: Unlike credit-based models that can lead to surprise bills at the end of the month, eesel AI offers straightforward plans based on interaction volume.
-You always know what you’re paying for.
+• Clear, predictable pricing: eesel AI offers straightforward plans based on interaction volume, so you always know what to expect.

 Thinking beyond a simple Confluence AI assistant